Amarannaya/Grandida_Project/README.md

 # AmmyBlocks
-# A decentralized voting application, built on the goerli ethereum network
+# A decentralized voting application, built on the mumbai polygon network